City of Tucson's Lead Hazard Reduction Program | home repairs tucson | Tucson, AZ, USA

 3

 If lead is found in the home we will enroll you in the program and refer you to our partner clinic for optional and free blood testing for children under six years old.
-If lead is not found in the home, we will not refer you for blood testing and you will not be enrolled in the program.
+If lead is not found, we will not not be enrolled in program or be referred for blood testing.

 4

 Depending on how many projects we are working on, there may be a waitlist.
 Once ready to start, we will inspect the home and determine the scope of work.
-If we have additional funding, we may also be able to complete other health and safety improvements, such as installing a new roof, HVAC, electrical upgrades, and more.
+If we have additional funding, we may be able to complete other health and safety home improvements, such as roofing, HVAC, or electrical upgrades.

 5